-- 1. Curriculum Committees In-district credit for service on curriculum committees shall be awarded on the basis of one (1) hour credit for ten (10) hours uncompensated service. - 2.
-Class advisors An equivalent of 20% shall be provided for the high school to be distributed between class advisors, the number of advisors and the percentage paid to each will be determined by each high school. - 3.
+- 1. Curriculum Committees In-district credit for service on curriculum committees shall be awarded on the basis of one (1) hour credit for ten (10) hours uncompensated service. - Class advisors An equivalent of 20% shall be provided for the high school to be distributed between class advisors, the number of advisors and the percentage paid to each will be determined by the high school. - 3.
 Student Council if an employee is required to supervise student council s/he shall receive one (1) period per day to do so. - 4.
-Band, Orchestra and Choir shall be considered interchangeable in terms of credited experience (the stipend is 3% if assigned to two or more buildings). - M. Early Retirement
+Band, Orchestra and Choir shall be considered interchangeable in terms of credited experience (the stipend is 3% if assigned to two or more buildings). - 5.
+Stipends for Club Advisors at the high school will be assigned using the following formula: